This post contains affiliate links, to find out more information, please read my full disclosure statement.Reading Time: 13 minutes

 This hike is about a 25.5-mile drive outside of Moab, but worth it to see these unique rock formations.
 The drive itself is pretty spectacular as you are driving through the canyon on Scenic Byway 128.
 With the Colorado River on your left and the dizzying red cliffs on your right, you’ll wish you were the passenger in the car so you can just enjoy the scenery!

-But standing in the same spot, if you turn 180 degrees to face the other direction, you can definitely understand why some movie directors chose this location to film scenes for few movies, movies like “John Carter“, “City Slickers“, “Lightning Jack“, “Geronimo: An American Legend“, and “Comencheros” .
+The view fromt the parking lot along, gives you an idea of why some movie directors chose this location to film scenes for few movies, including: “John Carter“, “City Slickers“, “Lightning Jack“, “Geronimo: An American Legend“, and “Comencheros” .

 Jeep Arch (also known as Goldbar Arch):